-Allowing for non-invasive and cheap detection of illusive species, identifying animals—e.g birds and frogs—through sound is becoming increasingly popular, particularly in habitats where visual observation is difficult or even impossible.
+Allowing for non-invasive and cheap detection of elusive species, identifying animals through sound, especially birds and frogs, is becoming increasingly popular, particularly in habitats where visual observation is difficult or even impossible.
+In December 2018, the addition of Xeno-canto—a long-term collaborative bird song project—doubled the number of audio-enabled records in GBIF.

 In a new article, a researcher from Germany reviews the current state of acoustic profiling of another group of singers: Orthoptera, known for the sounds produced by rubbing wings and/or legs together.
 While this insect order of grasshoppers, locusts and crickets has many species with specific songs reliable for classification, availability and accessibility of Orthoptera song recordings in general is extremely limited.